-Kuliouou Ridge Trail isn’t what you would expect on Oahu.
+The Kuliouou Ridge Trail isn’t what you would expect on Oahu.
 A forest setting you would expect in the Pacific Northwest of the Mainland is a great spot to have an afternoon hike.
 The trail takes you through a steady incline surrounded by trees until eventually, you emerge to a beautiful view that stretches out. to the ocean on the east coast of Oahu.

-Adventure at Ka’au Crater Hike
+Adventure on the Ka’au Crater Hike

 My favorite waterfall hike on Oahu, Ka’au Crater Hike leads you up three waterfalls before you navigate a fine ridge on the edge of the crater to reach expansive views in all directions.
 The hike takes a few hours if you are quick and 5-6 hours if you are a slower hiker.
 It is relatively safe but I wouldn’t recommend this hike for people in good shape as there are moments where you need to use ropes to pull yourself up steep segments.